EX De Medici

-eX De Medici is an Australian artist, whose works include Installation art, painting, photography, and drawing.
-Her works often deal with concepts of power and violence, and recurring motifs include skulls, helmets, guns and the swastika symbol.
+eX De Medici is an Australian artist whose works include installation art, painting, photography and drawing.
+Her works often deal with concepts of power and violence, and recurring motifs include skulls, helmets, guns and the swastika.
 She has exhibited widely across Australia and is included in the collections of the National Gallery of Australia (NGA), Canberra Museum and Gallery, Australian state galleries and in private collections. de Medici was an Artist Fellow at the CSIRO for more than a decade, was awarded a print making fellowship in 2006, and was an official war artist for The Regional Assistance Mission to Solomon Islands.
 She will be a featured artist in the NGA's major exhibition in 2020-2021, Know My Name, that will feature Australian women artists 1900 to today.

 Early life and education

 The artist was born 12 April 1959 at Coolamon, in the Riverina district in south western New South Wales. but grew up in Canberra, ACT.

 She attended the Canberra School of Art, combining performance, installation and photography in her fine art degree.

 In 1988, while in Melbourne, she received her first tattoo.
 For the next 12 years she worked as a tattoo artist.
 She was awarded an Australian Council Overseas Development Grant and apprenticed to a tattoo artist in Los Angeles.
 During the 1990s she exhibited photographs and drawings of her tattoo work.